A Talent for Loving (film)

 A Talent for Loving is a 1969 British-American comedy Western film directed by Richard Quine and starring Richard Widmark, Chaim Topol, and Cesar Romero.
 It is based on the 1961 parodic Western novel A Talent for Loving, or The Great Cowboy Race by Richard Condon, who also wrote the screenplay.
-The home video version of the film (Simitar Entertainment) is re-titled Gun Crazy and has been edited to 95 minutes.
+The home video version of the film (Simitar Entertainment) is re-titled Gun Crazy and has been edited to 95 minutes (not to be confused with the 1950 film: Gun Crazy).

-In December 1965, Walter Shenson offered A Talent for Loving to Brian Epstein as a film vehicle for The Beatles, and it was rejected unanimously.
+In December 1965, Walter Shenson offered A Talent for Loving to Brian Epstein as a film vehicle for the Beatles, and it was rejected unanimously.

 Plot

 A gambler named Patten wins the deed to a Mexican ranch, but finds a curse has been placed on the place.
 Don Jose must marry off his beautiful, nymphomaniacal daughter to permanently free her of the curse.